jaredboice/daniel-san/README.md

 In the code block below, the 'monthly bitcoin' account/rule has a modulus of 3 and a cycle of 1.
 In this context, the event will occur every third trigger of the frequency (in this case every third occurrence of the 30th - or every three months on the 30th).
 The cycle represents the current phase towards the modulus (in this case it represents the 1st month out of the 3 total modulus cycles).
+The cycle fires when it loops back around to 1.
+As an example, if the cycle started at 3 prior to/on the startDate (in this scenario) then the next match for the processDate would trigger the operation as it would have circled back around to 1.
+If your cycle/modulus isn't getting expected results, try modifying the cycle.

 Adding a syncDate attribute (as seen in the 'shenanigans' account/rule) can make your life easier by syncing the appropriate cycle/modulus phase to a specific date (either forwards or backwards).
 By syncing a cycle of 1 within a modulus of 2 on a syncDate of '2019-08-12' you are "syncing" that specific phase of the 1/2 cycle to that date (cycling backward or forward depending on whether the syncDate is in the past or the future).
-This will keep that account/rule moduluating as you expect without any further adjustments.
+So whatever the cycle value is on that syncDate will lock its position in time and dictate how the cycle should moduluate into both the past and the future.
+This will keep that account/rule moduluating as you expect without any further adjustments ever needed.

 ```javascript